 - In summer, take advantage of the midnight sun when there are fewer people around

 - Hire a car and create your own itinerary, or check out our 7 day Iceland road trip itinerary

 - Consider visiting Northern Iceland or the West Fjords – where fewer tourists visit!

 Don’t Try to See It All

-For your first time in Iceland to be enjoyable, it's essential that you don’t try to see everything.
+For your first time in Iceland to be enjoyable, it’s essential that you don’t try to see everything.
 Iceland might be a small country, but it has so much to offer.
 If you don’t believe me, check out our Ultimate Iceland Bucket List!
-It will take you at least a month or two to see everything that's worth seeing in Iceland.
+It will take you at least a month or two to see everything on this list that’s worth seeing in Iceland.
 Plan your time wisely.